 Glasgow has an ever-evolving food scene and has gained a reputation for highly acclaimed restaurants.
 But fine dining doesn’t have to be formal, there are loads of great venues across the city that have a chilled out vibe while still offering up some of the best menus in town.
 Here’s just a small selection of what’s on offer.

-Tucked away on the quirky Ruthven Lane in the city’s West neighbourhood, The Hanoi Bike Shop, which was recently named one of the '15 coolest places to eat around the world' (2019) by travel magazine Wanderlust.
+Tucked away on the quirky Ruthven Lane in the city’s West neighbourhood is The Hanoi Bike Shop, which was recently named one of the '15 coolest places to eat around the world' (2019) by travel magazine Wanderlust.
 The restaurant, owned by Colin Clydesdale who also owns the award-winning Glasgow institution, The Ubiquitous Chip, can count Beyonce as a fan as she dined here during a recent UK tour.
-The food is fresh, vibrant Vietnamese street food, whilst the atmosphere is relaxed and friendly with a fun décor featuring bicycles and paper lanterns hanging from the ceiling.
+The food is fresh, vibrant Vietnamese street food, whilst the atmosphere is relaxed and friendly with fun décor featuring bicycles and paper lanterns hanging from the ceiling.

 Virginia Court is one of the city’s hidden gems.
 A pretty, fairy-lit courtyard in the city centre that’s occupied by a small but quality selection of venues.
 Brutti Compadres has a Mediterranean inspired menu including a great selection of tasting plates from salt and pepper squid and angry prawns to haggis croquets!
 With its super chilled vibe and outdoor seating area, you’d be forgiven for thinking you were on the Continent when the sun shines on this little corner of town.